AvocadoCorp/CalendarAdapter/README.md

 calendarListView.setAdapter(adapter);
 ```

+`CalendarAdapter` uses a class called `CalendarEvent` for representing events.  `CalendarEvent` has two public `Date` instance variables, `startDate` and `endDate`, both of which are passed in in the constructor.

 `CalendarAdapter` also contains the following public methods for manipulating its data after initialization:

-##### addEventDate(Date date)
+##### addCalendarEvent(CalendarEvent calendarEvent)

-Add an event represented by its date.
+Add an event.

-##### setEventDates(List\<Date\> eventDates)
+##### setEventDates(List\<CalendarEvent\> calendarEvents)

 Set all the events to be displayed.
 All previous data will be cleared.
-You may use this to set events after `CalendarAdapter`  initialization, but if all the events are known prior to initialization you should pass the eventDates in the corresponding `CalendarAdapter.Builder` method.
+You may use this to set events after `CalendarAdapter`  initialization, but if all the events are known prior to initialization you should pass the `calendarEvents` in the corresponding `CalendarAdapter.Builder` method.

 As with any Android `Adapter`, be sure to call `notifyDataSetChanged()` after changing its data.